 the output of two encoders need to be punctured to keep the rate=1/2.

 Viterbi algorithm is a native ML (maximum likelihood) decoder which minimizes the probility of sequence error for convolutional codes.
 Unfortunately, this algorithms is not able to yield directly the APP for each decoder output.
-Furthermore, because of the existence of the interleaver, the code trellis structure becomes very complex, it’s very hard to decode it directly.
+Furthermore, because of the existence of the interleaver, the code trellis structure becomes very complex, its very hard to decode it directly.
 So the turbo code applies iterative decoding which use the output APP of one decoder as extrinsic information to the next decoder.
 The diagram of the decoder is dipicted in the following figure:

 A relevant algorithm which can output APP for each bit was proposed by Bahl et al. in 1974.
 This algorithm minimizes the bit error probability in decoding linear block and convolutional code and at the same time, output the APP for each decoded bit.
 For RSC code, the Bahl algorithm must be modified in order to take account their recursive character.